gfri-onelogin/fraction-calculator/README.md

 but definitely more appropriate to colder weather (IMO).

 ## You Really Want To Run The Tests
-If you must, you'll need to ensure that pytest is installed on your system and run:
+If you must, you'll need to ensure that you've updated the executable by running `./build.sh`, and that pytest is installed on your machine.
+Then run:
 ```
 pytest tests/test_*
 ```